SriD647/Agenda-Planner-WEB-API/README.md

 ### **Creating an agenda item**

 Start off by choosing the HTTP method as POST.
-In the URL bar, paste the appropriate URL for creating a new agenda item: `localhost:3000/agendaItem/new`.Copy the following code into the request body.
-Refer to the photo below for a screen shot.
+In the URL bar, paste the appropriate URL for creating a new agenda item: `localhost:3000/agendaItems/new`.Copy the following code below into the request body.
 Note that the request body follows the requirements of the agenda item schema.:<br>

 ```
 {